Haplescent/weather-api-react/README.md

 14. React will repeat step 10.

-15. react will run shouldComponentUpdate(). shouldComponentUpdate will compare prevProps to props and prevState to state and see no change. shouldComponentUpdate will return false
+15. react will run shouldComponentUpdate(). shouldComponentUpdate will compare prevState to state and see no change. shouldComponentUpdate will return false

 16. react will then do nothing and will wait for user input.